nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

-out."[^lampson] Some argued the limit is social and cannot be a theorem at all.[^demillo] And the people who build tamper-evident logs listed their trusted parties one system at a time, without asking whether the list was complete or why those parties and no others.[^crosby] Nobody, as far as we can find, asked whether the claims a bounded checker can settle over a growing record have an exact boundary, such that what lies past it is precisely what you must trust, and whether that boundary is a theorem rather than a policy.
-If you know a source that poses it that way, tell me.
-The claim carries its date.
+out."[^lampson] Some argued the limit is social and cannot be a theorem at all.[^demillo] And the people who build tamper-evident logs listed their trusted parties one system at a time, without asking whether the list was complete or why those parties and no others.[^crosby] Everyone since Thompson has agreed that verification stops.
+What nobody asked, as far as we can find, is whether the place it stops has a shape: over a record that only grows, take every claim you could make about it; is the set a bounded checker can settle exactly describable, with everything past it being exactly what you must trust, and is that line a theorem rather than a policy?
+The sentence falls the day someone produces the prior work, and I will say so when it does.

+Why did it go unasked for forty years with the pieces on the table?
+The honest answer is boring.
+They lived in different fields: cryptography had the tree, functional programming had the fold, databases had the time window, distributed systems had common knowledge, security logic had the trust statement, metascience had reproducibility.
+Each solved its own component, and nobody stood where they meet, because standing there is not a research position in any of them.
+We stood there because we were building a system that needed every piece at once and kept asking what they had in common.
+That is a vantage, not an insight the fields lacked.

 I am going to claim that this question is now closed.
-Not trust, which is enormous and mostly human.
-The question.
-By the end of this post you will have seen where verification ends over a record, what is left past that point, that it comes in three named kinds, and what each one costs.
+Not trust, which is enormous and mostly human; the question.

+Put more exactly: what we have in hand is a fundamental piece of epistemic machinery, not proposed but derived, for claims over a record above two named grants.
+Within that bound every part of it is forced: the three conditions with no fourth, the residues with none missing, the order of the climb, the shape of the certificate.
+Anyone who cares what that sentence claims will know exactly what it claims, and can check it when the development is public.

 ## Everything Is a Trust Decision